Free Zone company in Dubai · How to choose

 02 Trade

 Ideal for international trade, commodities, jewellery and trading.
-DMCC for precious metals, coffee and tea; JAFZA for port logistics and general trade with dedicated warehouse space.
+DMCC for precious metals, coffee and tea; JAFZA for port logistics and general trade with dedicated warehouse space; RAKEZ for regional trading with affordable costs and large offices.

 03 Consulting